Eight Men Out

 The inciting incident occurs at 15 minutes when Gambler Sport Sullivan approaches Chick Gandil with the proposition to throw the World Series for $100,000.
 The offer disrupts the moral order and presents a dark temptation to the financially struggling players..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Eddie Cicotte finds $10,000 in cash under his hotel room pillow and breaks down emotionally.
+This reveals the protagonist's commitment to Eddie Cicotte finds $10,000 in cash under his hotel room pillow and breaks down emotionally.
 He commits to throwing the Series, actively choosing to betray his principles.
 This irreversible decision launches the conspiracy into action., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False defeat: The White Sox lose the World Series as planned, but the conspirators discover they've been double-crossed and won't receive their full payment.
 What seemed like a successful crime becomes a disaster.
 The stakes raise as they realize they sold their integrity for nothing., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.